 When it comes to explaining swedged antenna masts, Stuart Sweet really let you down.
-Check out this blog post he wrote.
-It contains a measly 97 words about an important feature in some antenna masts.
-Wow, Stuart.
+He’s said very little about swedged masts.
 Just wow.
 Most of the time we can’t get you to shut up about products and devices that strike your fancy!
 But enough about him.
 I’d like to grab the reins this week to tell you about swedging and why it’s important to cord-cutters and anyone else who needs an antenna.
 And I promise to offer more detail than Mr. Sweet, who’s take on this topic lasted about as long as the sugar rush he’s named after.

 Swedge: What Is It?